Embrace Sports Algarve Triathlon Holiday – Day 1

 Before dinner, Graeme explained what we would be doing on the first full day.
 It sounded daunting, but I knew that I had to retain a more positive attitude than I had in January (I was struggling with depression then and was upset at how badly I performed).

-After dinner, it was time to go to bed as we knew we would have to be up by 6am the following day for a sunrise swim…
+After dinner, it was time to go to bed.
+We knew we would have to be up by 6am the following day for a sunrise swim…